HOLD.co

 Capital Efficiency

 We fund businesses to reach breakeven early.
-A disciplined cost structure lets them weather market cycles without emergency dilution.
+A disciplined cost structure lets them weather market cycles without emergency dilution, building in downside protection from day one.

 Embedded Moats